-Can I transfer my existing pension to a Hartley SIPP?
+Can I transfer my existing pension to a Hubwise Hartley SIPP?

 In most cases, yes.
 We accept transfers in from HMRC-recognised schemes.
-However, defined benefit schemes (e.g. final salary schemes) generally prevent transfers to a SIPP unless you have received personal advice from an FCA-regulated financial adviser who holds the appropriate pension transfer qualifications and we may insist you take advice to confirm it is in your interests to transfer such pensions.
-Please contact us if you wish to transfer your existing pension to a Hartley SIPP.
-Please note that, although we do not charge a fee to transfer your pension into a Hartley SIPP, your pension provider may charge you to transfer out of their scheme.
+However, defined benefit schemes (e.g. final salary schemes) generally prevent transfers to a SIPP unless you have received personal advice from an FCA-regulated financial adviser who holds the appropriate pension transfer qualifications.
+If the value of your transfer is £30,000 or above, the transfer must be on a fully-advised basis by a suitably-qualified pensions specialist.
+Please contact us if you wish to transfer your existing pension to a Hubwise Hartley SIPP.

+Please note that, although we do not charge a fee to transfer your pension into a Hubwise Hartley SIPP, your pension provider may charge you to transfer out of their scheme.